 See Björk's 'Mutual Core' video from Nordic Outbreak in Times Square, New York City:

 Works in the exhibition

-The works are distributed over several floors, both inside and outside the building, thus occupying all sorts of spaces and situations, in which visitors can interact with the works on various different terms.
+The works were distributed over several floors, both inside and outside the building, thus occupying all sorts of spaces and situations, in which visitors could interact with the works on various different terms.

 Egill Sæbjörnsson (ICE), façade installation